 Nurture and Retention of members and new believers alike is key in TMI objectives, because the initiative encourages church members in adopting a lifestyle that includes daily reading of the Word and time spent in prayer, actively bringing friends, neighbors, or strangers to Christ, and teaching others to do the same work.

-Women's Ministries emphasis on Nurture, Empower, and Outreach naturally corresponds with TMI's core aspects.
+The emphasis of Women's Ministries on Nurture, Empower, and Outreach naturally corresponds with TMI's core aspects.
 Nurture is Reaching Up to God, and includes personal Bible study and communing with Jesus.
 Empower is Reaching In with God, and includes spiritual growth and discipleship of members for the service of God.
 Outreach is Reaching Out with God, and includes making friends and sharing how God is working on our lives.

-Three new Women's Ministries resources that coordinate with TMI objectives and Women's Ministries emphases on Nurture, Empower, and Outreach are co-produced with Safeliz Publishing in Spain.
+Three Women's Ministries resources that coordinate with TMI objectives and Women's Ministries emphases on Nurture, Empower, and Outreach are co-produced with Safeliz Publishing in Spain.